moorepants/learn-multibody-dynamics/mass.rst

 Particles are points that have a location in Euclidean space which have a volumetrically infinitesimal mass.
 Rigid bodies are reference frames that have orientation which have an associated continuous distribution of mass.
-The distribution of mass can be thought of as a infinite collection of points distributed in a finite volumetric boundary.
+The distribution of mass can be thought of as an infinite collection of points distributed in a finite volumetric boundary.
 All of the points distributed in the volume are fixed to one another and translate together.